“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 Endangered species, contaminated soil, environmentally sensitive areas – there are sometimes unique environmental issues that pop up.

-For farmland, it is important to know the characteristics of the soil and whether it will be productive.
+For farmland or fishing ponds, it is important to know the characteristics of the soil and whether it will be productive.

 For more information, you can read our post on Farms vs. Ranches vs. Homesteads.